The In-situ Origins of Dwarf Stellar Outskirts in FIRE-2: Results

 \rrr{The thick and in-situ nature of the dwarf stellar outskirts in FIRE-2 also draws a clear structural similarity to the thick disks in more massive galaxies.
 Though the origin, existence, and nature of thick disks in the Milky Way and beyond is still a matter of significant debate \citep[see, e.g.][]{yoachim2006, bovy2012, belokurov2020, agertz2021,park2021}, it is straightforward to make an internal comparison between the dwarf stellar outskirts and massive thick disks within the context of the FIRE-2 simulations.
-It has been demonstrated that the thickened shape of the thick disks in the more massive FIRE-2 galaxies is due to an inherently broader configuration of star formation during a bursty phase of star formation at lookback times of $t_{\rm lb} \gtrsim 5$ Gyr \citep{yu2021}.
+It has been demonstrated that the thickened shape of the thick disks in the more massive FIRE-2 galaxies is \rrrthree{caused by star formation characterized by larger vertical scale heights} during bursty phase\rrrthree{s} of star formation at lookback times of $t_{\rm lb} \gtrsim 5$ Gyr \citep{yu2021}.
 It is thus of interest to examine whether the shape of the FIRE-2 dwarf stellar populations are set by stellar migration or by a change in the star formation configuration as a function of cosmic time.
-To address this, we show in \autoref{f:hzevolution} the evolution of vertical scale height (as derived from an exponential fit to the stellar surface density along the z-axis) between the current time and the formation time for the star particles in a disky dwarf galaxy (m11h) and a massive galaxy (m12i) as a function of star particle age.}
+To address this, we show in \autoref{f:hzevolution} the \rrrthree{difference in the scale height of the star particles in bins of age at $z=0$ and at $z=z_{\rm form}$, where $z_{\rm form}$ is the formation redshift (i.e. the lookback time equivalent to the $z=0$ age of the star particle population), of star } particles in a disky dwarf galaxy (m11h) and a massive galaxy (m12i) as a function of star particle age.} \rrrthree{We compute scale heights from an exponential fit to the vertical stellar surface density in age bins spaced by 1 Gyr with widths of 2 Gyr, and exclude star particles with ages greater than 10 Gyr for the massive galaxy in this figure, as the massive galaxies are expected to be dominated by ex-situ stars at this age (see \autoref{f:migration}) and the majority of the massive FIRE-2 thick disks are assembled at times more recent than 10 Gyr \citep{yu2021}. }